StarWhiz/docker_deployment_notes/wordpress/README.md

             ├── docker-compose.yml
             ├── uploads.ini
 ```
+First you duplicate .env and uploads.ini inside the new directory wordpress2, but then you modify the docker-compose.yml.

-Modify 3 areas in the original docker-compose.yml from "wordpress" to "wordpress2"
+Modify 3 areas in docker-compose.yml from "wordpress" to "wordpress2"
 ```
   wordpress:
     ...